-The student then submits the documents listed above to the Office of Graduate Studies, which reviews and decides on the proposals.
+The student then submits the documents listed above to the Office of Graduate Education, which reviews and decides on the proposals.
 Proposals with errors or course/program inconsistencies will be returned for revision.

 Once the proposal is approved, the student will be entered into the University computer system as a flexible dual degree student.

 Students may propose any flexible dual degree program that seems reasonable to them and their advisors for academic and career objectives.
 Only elective courses may be counted among the hours used for reduction or cross-counting.